-Voluntary Termination or Involuntary Termination for Cause.
-If a named executive officer voluntarily terminates his employment prior to being eligible for retirement, or the Company terminates his employment for cause, his unvested restricted stock and unvested stock options will be forfeited.
+Voluntary Termination If a named executive officer voluntarily terminates his employment prior to being eligible for retirement, or the Company terminates his employment for cause, his unvested restricted stock and unvested stock options will be forfeited.
 In addition, any vested but unexercised stock options would be forfeited if not exercised within 90 days of the terminating event.